Topic

 After the Armenian genocide in 1915/16, around 40,000 children were left orphaned.
 Caring for these often traumatised, forcibly Turkified children became a particular challenge for humanitarian actors and also had repercussions in large parts of Europe.

-Orphanages for Armenian Children in Central and Eastern Europe After the First World War
+Orphanages for Armenian Children in Europe After the First World War